wakitosh/wdb_core/README.md

 - A sample delegate script is provided at `web/modules/custom/wdb_core/modules/wdb_cantaloupe_auth/scripts/delegate.rb`.
 It shows how to extract the token from `request_uri`, `request_headers`, and forwarded headers.
 Copy it into your Cantaloupe deployment (as `delegate.rb` or `require_relative` from your existing delegate) and set `DRUPAL_AUTH_ENDPOINT`.
 - Set `DRUPAL_AUTH_ENDPOINT` to the internal address of `/wdb/api/cantaloupe_auth`.
 You can optionally override the query parameter name by exporting `WDB_TOKEN_PARAM`.
+- To require **tokens only** (no cookie fallback) at the image server level, set `WDB_TOKEN_ONLY=true` in the Cantaloupe environment.
+When this flag is on the delegate will not forward any browser cookies to Drupal; only valid `wdb_token` values will authorize requests.
 - A CLI harness (`web/modules/custom/wdb_core/modules/wdb_cantaloupe_auth/scripts/delegate_harness.rb`) lets you test the flow without running Cantaloupe:

 ```bash